If you don’t have the time or don’t live locally, our Property Management Department may be able to help you with these improvements.

 Consider the up-front costs

 There are several up-front costs associated with letting your property which you’ll need to budget for.
-Most may be deducted from the first instalment of rent – these include are Gas Safety Certificate, Energy Performance Certificate, Electrical Certificate, Inventory, Tenancy Agreement Fees, Commission Fees.
-We can help you calculate the full costs where required.
+Most can be deducted from the first instalment of rent – these include; Gas Safety Certificate, Energy Performance Certificate, Electrical Certificate, Inventory, Tenancy Agreement Fees, Commission Fees.

 Guiding you through the legislation